fau-klue/clmaths/topics/03-linear_algebra.md

 # Linear Algebra

 Linear algebra is the heart and soul of deep learning algorithms in machine learning.
-This couse will give you a good, and hopefully intuitive, knowledge of vectors and matrices.
+This course will give you a good, and hopefully intuitive, knowledge of vectors and matrices.
 These concepts are key to many theories in computational linguistics, some of which we will mention in the chapter.

 ## Introduction